Reading with expression can help with reading fluency

 How can we get children to read fluently?

 We need to read fluently because it is difficult to understand what we are reading if we read in a halting way.
-Our working memory can’t combine all the different aspects and layers that entail comprehension of a text, e.g. use the punctuation or intonation – for example when reading dialogue or expressing an emotion.
+Our working memory can’t combine all the different aspects and layers that entail comprehension of a text, e.g., the use the punctuation or intonation to express an emotion.

-The great thing about getting children to read with expression that this activity in itself helps them to understand the text.
+The great thing about getting children to read with expression is that this activity in itself helps them to understand the text.
 They must look at punctuation, who is speaking and what emotion that person has when speaking.
-They can use pauses for dramatic effect etc.
+They can use pauses for dramatic effect, etc.

-The thing is that children don’t like to reread text that have already text but a great way to get them to practice is to ‘perform’ it with expression.
-My 8 year-old reader loves to read with expression.
+The thing is that children don’t like to reread text, but a great way to get them to practice is to ‘perform’ it with expression.
+My eight-year-old reader loves to read with expression.
 We even have a ‘clapper board’ that she loves to use before starting.
 Sometimes I record her so that she can watch herself read.

 Leave a Reply